One of your contraception choices is the birth control shot. You should try it, but before that, you might have birth control questions, right?

 Do not attempt to apply the injection yourself.
 Let your doctor, nurse or specialist apply the shot.

 Everything has its price, nothing is free.
 Consider that the easier method of birth control may have the more risks and complications.
-Take a look to the side effects.

 If you want to become pregnant in the short term, the birth control shot may not be the most convenient method for you.
 I recommend using another method like the pill.